Australian and New Zealand Ombudsman Association

 New Zealand: The Ombudsman and the Official Information Act: A free and frank appraisal

 Office of the Ombudsman New Zealand - August 2016

 On 19 August New Zealand's Chief Ombudsman gave an address to the Lawyers in Government Conference.
 Judge Boshier discussed what is and is not working well, both with the Ombudsman's Office and the application of the OIA, as well as outlining his future plans.
 He also gave his read out on when officials' and legal advice can be withheld.
 "The Ombudsman and the Official Information Act: A Free and Frank Appraisal"

-Australia: FOS welcomes formal terms of reference into Australia's financial system external dispute resolution
+Australia: FOS welcomes formal terms of reference into Australia's financial system EDR

 Financial Ombudsman Service - August 2016